kevin-labtani/learning-graphql/README.md

 - Scalars - primitive value type built into GraphQL
 - Query - type that defines how clients can access data
 - Mutation - type that defines how clients can modify or create data

+### Query Types

+Definition:

+A Type on a Schema that defines operations clients can perform to access data that resembles the shape of the other Types in the Schema.

+Creating Queries:

+- Create Query Type in the Schema using SDL
+- Add fields to the Query Type
+- Create Resolvers that for the fields

+### Resolvers

+Definition:

+Functions that are responsible for returning values for fields that exist on Types in a Schema.
+Resolvers execution is dependent on the incoming client Query.

+Creating Resolvers:

+- Resolver names must match the exact field name on your Schema’s Types
+- Resolvers must return the value type declared for the matching field
+- Resolvers can be async
+- Can retrieve data from any source